MaraRinn/WOLF-Tutorial/wiki_page.md

 ![The WOLF Depot Deployer rover with important components marked: surface scanner, transport computer and bon voyage autopilot](https://i.imgur.com/tbamdi2.png)

-Launch this vessel and open the **Surface Scanning Module** PAW (right-click menu).
+Launch this vessel and open the **Surface Scanning Module** PAW (Part Action Window, aka right-click menu).
 You'll see the usual MKS resource details in the Surface Scanning Module's window.
-For each resource there's a concentration tagged "[Surf]" (because it's a resource on the surface) which is then combined with harvester efficiency to determine how much of that resource you'll be extracting per second.
+For each resource there's a concentration tagged "[Surf]" (because it's a resource on the surface) which is then combined with harvester efficiency to determine how much of that resource you'll be extracting per second using MKS parts.
 WOLF doesn't use that data.

 Now open the **WOLF Dashboard** and select the *Harvestable Resources* pane.
 You'll see that it's empty right now.